 Accessory buildings and uses, as regulated by Section 3.08.

-Small Solar Energy System
+Small Solar Energy System.

 SECTION 15.
-AMENDMENT TO ZONING ORDINANCE CHAPTER 12, SECTION 12.03: Township Zoning Ordinance, Chapter 12, Section 12.03, entitled “Special Land Uses,” is amended to add “Large Solar Energy Systems” as a special use, and shall read as follows:
+AMENDMENT TO ZONING ORDINANCE CHAPTER 12, SECTION 12.03: Township Zoning Ordinance, Chapter 12, Section 12.03, entitled “Special Land Uses,” is amended to add “Large Solar Energy System” as a special use, and shall read as follows:

 The following uses are permitted in the M1 District by obtaining approval from the Township Board after recommendation from the Planning Commission as a Special Land Use after all applicable standards of Chapter 15 are satisfied.